1921 Penny Value Checker: Errors List, “S” & No Mint Mark Worth

 Survival rates present a striking contrast to original mintage figures.
 Despite Philadelphia’s overwhelming mintage advantage, only 2,250 examples survive today, representing a mere 0.0057% survival rate.
 San Francisco shows an even lower preservation rate at 0.0043%.

 These survival patterns underscore the extreme rarity of well-preserved 1921 pennies relative to their original production numbers.
-The dramatic attrition reflects both the economic hardships of the 1920-1921 recession period and the coin’s immediate entry into heavy circulation.
+The dramatic attrition reflects both the economic hardships of the Recession of 1920–1921 and the coin’s immediate entry into heavy circulation.

 CoinVaueChecker App 10